eq19/feed/_drafts/identition_zone.md

 [![string theory and dark energy](https://user-images.githubusercontent.com/36441664/275107639-32414353-979b-40bc-9faf-56d7324e0be2.png)](https://www.sciencedirect.com/science/article/pii/S0370269319306720#:~:text=Conclusion,responsible%20for%20its%20radiative%20stability)

-Here we implement a method called the rank of a partition where the rank of a partition of a positive integer is a certain integer associated with the partition.

-## Series Expansion

 There are 5 different string theories, ***each requiring 10 dimensions***.
 On the other hand, string theory is supposed to be fundamental theory.

 ```note